LeidenCBC/MGC-BioSB-SingleCellAnalysis2020/session-differentialexpression/Differential_Expression.md

 If the ident.2 parameter is omitted or set to NULL, FindMarkers will test for differentially expressed features between the group specified by ident.1 and all other cells.

-If the ident.2 parameter is omitted or set to NULL, FindMarkers will test for differentially expressed features between the group specified by ident.1 and all other cells.

 ``` r
 # Find differentially expressed features between CD14+ Monocytes and all other cells, only